San7o/mapkg/README.md

 about a specific package:

 - list of dependencies
-- isntallation instructions
+- installation instructions
 - uninstallation instructions
-- instruction to install documentation (man pages)
+- instructions to install documentation (man pages)
 - metadata: description and other things

 When you want to install a package, the instructions on the